ChrisKlug/web-dev-workshop/labs/lab13/lab13.md

 ### Cleaning up the tests

 Unfortunately, there is quite a lot of repetition in the tests, even when using the `TestHelper`.
 And in the end, that will be impossible to maintain.
-So, let's make that a little better by creating a little helper method that removes the repition for these tests.
+So, let's make that a little better by creating a little helper method that removes the repetition for these tests.

 At the bottom of the `ShoppingCartTests` class, add a protected, static method called __ExecuteTest__.
 It should take 2 parameters, a `Func<HttpClient, Task>` called __test__ and an `Action<IGrainFactory, IProductsClient>` called __serviceConfig__.
 And finally, it needs to return a `Task`.